 This document also shifted focus to not only “high risk” patients, but also to all patients on opiate medications.
 They placed more emphasis on checking state prescription drug monitoring programs and having impeccable and thorough notes on all patients receiving treatment.

 For situations when risks and harms outweigh the benefits, the CDC also provided specific recommendations on discontinuing opioids.

 Under the new guidelines, many doctors were found to be non-compliant, and many lost their privileges to prescribe opioids.
 Primary care offices around the country were making the decision to leave the business of pain management to specialists who were well set up to deal with the more stringent regulations.

 John’s doctor’s office made several attempts to connect him with a pain management practice, but to their surprise, even if he was able to make it through the 5 month waiting period, this office did not accept patients who were on the doses of medication that John was taking.
-By this time, he was on a total of 180mg of oxycodone daily; some was extended release and some was short-acting for break-through pain.
+By this time, he was on a total of 180mg of oxycodone daily; some were extended-release and some were short-acting for break-through pain.